COMBSS: Best Subset Selection via Continuous Optimization: Introduction

-The rest of the paper is organized as follows: In Section~\ref{sec:ContOpt}, we describe the mathematical framework required for stating the proposed optimization method COMBSS.
-In Section~\ref{sec:Continuity_Gradient}, we first establish the continuity of the objective functions involved in COMBSS, and then we derive expressions for their gradients.
-These gradients are later exploited for conducting continuous optimization.
-A detailed algorithm for COMBSS is given in Section~\ref{sec:algorithm}.
-In Section~\ref{sec:Tuning_Pars}, we discuss how to choose the tuning parameters that control the surface shape of the objective functions and the sparsity of the solutions obtained.
-Section~\ref{sec:CG} provides steps for efficient implementation of COMBSS using some linear algebra techniques.
-In Section~\ref{sec:simulations} we present a simulation study to show the good behaviour and the performance of COMBSS compared to traditional methods in low and high dimensional context.
-We conclude the paper in Section~\ref{sec:conclusions} with a discussion on possible future improvements for COMBSS.
+The rest of the paper is organized as follows: In Section~\ref{sec:ContOpt}, we describe the mathematical framework of the proposed method COMBSS.
+In Section~\ref{sec:Continuity_Gradient}, we first establish the continuity of the objective functions involved in COMBSS, and then we derive expressions for their gradients, which are exploited for conducting continuous optimization.
+Complete details of COMBSS algorithm are presented in Section~\ref{sec:algorithm}.
+In Section~\ref{sec:Tuning_Pars}, we discuss roles of the tuning parameters that control the surface shape of the objective functions and the sparsity of the solutions obtained.
+Section~\ref{sec:CG} provides steps for efficient implementation of COMBSS using some popular linear algebra techniques.
+Simulation results comparing COMBSS with existing popular methods are presented in Section~\ref{sec:sims}.
+We conclude the paper with some brief remarks in Section~\ref{sec:conclusions}.
+Proofs of all our theoretical results are provided in Appendix~\ref{app:Proofs}.